PrefectHQ/prefect/docs/concepts/task-runners.md

 ## Using results from submitted tasks

-When you use `submit()` to submit a task to a task runner, the task runner creates a [`PrefectFuture`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture) for access to the state and result of the task.
+When you use `.submit()` to submit a task to a task runner, the task runner creates a [`PrefectFuture`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture) for access to the state and result of the task.

 A `PrefectFuture` is an object that provides access to a computation happening in a task runner &mdash; even if that computation is happening on a remote system.